Civic Education Outreach

 Participants in the 2018-2019 American Democracy Educators’ Forum will:

 - discuss principles and practice of American democracy with leading scholars and faculty from the University of Wisconsin-Madison and beyond

-- participate in four face-to-face meetings (August 8-9, 2016, one day each in December and April, TBD) and various online content throughout the school year
+- participate in 4 face-to-face meetings (2 days in August, 1 day in Dec., 1 day in April) and various online content throughout the school year

 - become part of a professional learning community that will inform and enhance current educational practices

 In 2018-2019 the theme will be Federalism, Republicanism, and the U.S. Constitution.

 From the ADEF: The American idea of federalism—that power is divided between the national and state governments—is deeply intertwined with ideas of republicanism in the history of American Political Thought.
 At the time of the writing and ratification of the U.S. Constitution, central questions concerned whether a true republic was possible on the national scale of the United States and, conversely, whether the new Constitution’s federal system would preserve true republican government in the state.
 Debates about federalism, that is, hinged on the very idea of a republic and so followed on a tradition of republican thought dating back to the ancients.

 Our ADEF sessions will draw on that tradition, with readings from the Greeks and Romans; Machiavelli and Rousseau; and, of course, the federalists and anti-federalists.
 We’ll use this historical and theoretical material as a backdrop for considering the provisions of the Constitution that spell out the relation between national and state governments and for considering ongoing debates about the nature of American federalism.

 As part of the HLM Founding Civics Initiative, Lake Forest College is offering graduate courses for high school teachers through their Master of Liberal Studies Program.
 The next available course will take place during the summer of 2018.